Rangers Week Ahead: A Quick farewell … and a too-long offseason begins

 Nothing went right for the Panthers, who lost their captain and best player, center Aleksander Barkov, with a season-ending knee injury during training camp.
 The injuries kept piling up for Florida, which comes into the game at 38-38-4, third from the bottom in the Eastern Conference.
 Two of those regulation losses came at the hands of the Rangers, including a 5-1 wipeout at Miami’s loanDepot Park in the NHL Winter Classic on Jan.
 2. The Rangers also won 3-1 at MSG on March 29.

-With the possibility that Rangers backup goaltender Jonathan Quick might call it a career after this season, the Panthers look like a good opponent for his final NHL start.
-Quick is 13-5-0 with a 2.51 goals-against average and .918 save percentage in his 18 career starts against Florida.
+The Panthers were a good choice for Quick’s NHL finale; he is 13-5-0 with a 2.51 GAA and .918 save percentage in his 18 career starts against Florida.
 Sergei Bobrovsky, who’s having arguably the worst season of his career (3.07 GAA, .877 save percentage) after leading Florida to back-to-back titles, was the loser in both games against the Rangers.

 Rangers at Tampa Bay Lightning (April 15, 7 p.m., MSG)